akolander22/Continuing-Education/README.md

 # Continuing-Education

-A way to track continuing education hours
+Application to track conintued education hours as well as keep a list of licenses and when they need to be renewed.